JHU-PL-Lab/www-fpse/coding.md

 VSCode has very good OCaml support and is the "officially recommended editor".

-* Install the **OCaml and Reason IDE** extension to get syntax highlighting, type information, etc: from the `View` menu select `Extensions`, then type in OCaml in the search box and this extension will show up; install it.
+* We have decided to switch the primary recommendation for OCaml support in VSCode to **OCaml Platform**.
+To install it, first run `opam install ocaml-lsp-server` from your shell.
+Then from the `View` menu select `Extensions`, then type in OCaml in the search box and this extension will show up: select **OCaml Platform** from the list.

-* Alternatively, there is a newer extension which has more features that you could try in place of Reason IDE.
-To install it, first run `opam install ocaml-lsp-server` from your shell, then select **OCaml Platform** from the list instead of OCaml and Reason IDE when you search for extensions in VSCode as above.
-This version was buggy in past years but may be stable enough now.
+* (Deprecated this extension, the previous one is now preferred.
+If you have it installed just disable it within VSCode and install the above) Install the **OCaml and Reason IDE** extension to get syntax highlighting, type information, etc: from the `View` menu select `Extensions`, then type in OCaml in the search box and this extension will show up; install it.

 * You can easily run a `utop` shell from within VSCode, just open up a shell from the `Terminal` menu and type `utop`.